lpolovets/lpolovets.github.io/one-pager/index.md

 - follow-up meeting with 1-2 investors
 - final meeting with 2 investors

-In parallel, if we know a domain experts or potential customers that are especially relevant to your business, we'll introduce you to them during the due diligence process.
+In parallel, if we know domain experts or potential customers that are especially relevant to your business, we'll introduce you to them during the due diligence process.

-A typical diligence timeline is 1-2 weeks.
+A typical diligence timeline is 1.5-2 weeks.

 ## What we look for in potential investments